BarryCarlyon/ATLauncher/README.md

-This branch is in beta
+This branch is in BETA

 ====================================